mesosphere/dcos-docs-site/pages/1.11/installing/oss/opt-out/index.md

 - Add a flag to the custom installer, `dcos_generate_config.sh --cli-telemetry-disabled`, to disable the CLI basic telemetry.
 For more information, see the [documentation](/1.11/installing/oss/custom/cli/).

-Note that if you’ve already installed your cluster and would like to disable this in-place, you can go through an [upgrade][3] with the same parameter set.
+Note that if you’ve already installed your cluster and would like to disable this in place, you can perform an [upgrade][3] with the same parameter set.

 [1]: /1.11/installing/oss/custom/cli/
 [2]: /1.11/installing/oss/custom/advanced/